 The President of the IAPA's Committee on Press Freedom and Information and editor of La Voz del Interior, Argentina, Carlos Jornet, said, "This crime once again draws attention to the urgency of evaluating the functioning of protection systems, which generally tend to be more reactive than preventive and lack sufficient economic and human resources, and adequate training to ensure their efficiency."

-IAPA is a non-profit organization dedicated to the defense and promotion of freedom of the press and of expression in the Americas.
-It is made up of more than 1,300 publications from the western hemisphere; and is based in Miami, Florida, United States.
+IAPA is a non-profit organization dedicated to defending and promoting freedom of the press and expression in the Americas.
+It comprises more than 1,300 publications from the western hemisphere and is based in Miami, Florida, United States.